So, what exactly is handwriting?

 This is the space to use fun ways to improve handwriting in new writers and children who are not yet writing AND kids who need to correct handwriting problems.
-This is your one-stop shop for all handwriting tools and activities!
+This is your one-stop shop for all handwriting activities and writing tips and tools!

 Handwriting challenges come in so many different forms!
 From the child who holds their pencil inefficiently, to the student who was never taught the correct letter formation and now struggles with legible written work, to letter reversals, to poor line awareness and spatial awareness…handwriting is complicated!

 This is a space where we share tips, tricks, and fun ways to improve handwriting in new writers and children who are not yet writing with a pencil.
 Scroll down to find the tools you need to address handwriting issues, big and small!

 So many therapists, teachers, and parents have downloaded this resource and added it to their handwriting toolbox.
 When you enter your email, you’ll receive a series of 6 emails based on the underlying areas that make up handwriting.
 These emails include topics that really play into legibility of written work, like letter formation, line awareness, spatial awareness, and other areas.
 The email series is a true resource for anyone who works with kids on handwriting.

-Get the free handwriting printable pack and email series here:
+Get the free handwriting printable pack and email series here.

 Letter Formation Activities in Handwriting